Lovesac (NASDAQ:LOVE) Releases Q1 2025 Earnings Guidance

-Separately, Roth Mkm reaffirmed a buy rating and issued a $34.00 price target on shares of Lovesac in a research note on Wednesday.
+Separately, Roth Mkm reaffirmed a buy rating and set a $34.00 price target on shares of Lovesac in a research note on Wednesday.

-In other news, CEO Shawn David Nelson sold 6,000 shares of the stock in a transaction dated Friday, March 15th.
+In other news, CEO Shawn David Nelson sold 6,000 shares of the stock in a transaction on Friday, March 15th.
 The shares were sold at an average price of $22.44, for a total value of $134,640.00.
-Following the completion of the sale, the chief executive officer now directly owns 179,970 shares in the company, valued at $4,038,526.80.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-12.09% of the stock is currently owned by corporate insiders.
+Following the completion of the sale, the chief executive officer now owns 179,970 shares of the company’s stock, valued at $4,038,526.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Company insiders own 12.09% of the company’s stock.

 Institutional Investors Weigh In On Lovesac